Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{G}{enerative} modelling using neural networks has its origins in the 1980s with aims to learn about data with no supervision, potentially providing benefits for standard classification tasks.
-This is because collecting training data for unsupervised learning is naturally much lower effort and cheaper than collecting labelled data but there is considerable information still available making it clear that generative models are crucial for a wide variety of applications.
+\IEEEPARstart{G}{enerative} modelling using neural networks has its origins in the 1980s with aims to learn about data with no supervision, potentially providing benefits for standard classification tasks; collecting training data for unsupervised learning is naturally much lower effort and cheaper than collecting labelled data but there is considerable information still available making it clear that generative models can be beneficial for a wide variety of applications.